Hans-Ulrich Rudel: In South America

 Rudel returned to West Germany in 1953 and became a leading member of the Neo-Nazi nationalist political party, the German Reich Party (Deutsche Reichspartei or DRP).
 In the West German federal election of 1953, Rudel was the top candidate for the DRP, but was not elected to the Bundestag.
 According to Josef Müller-Marein, editor-in-chief of Die Zeit, Rudel had an egocentric character.
-In his political speeches, Rudel made generalizing statements, claiming that he was speaking on behalf of most, if not all, former German soldiers of World War II.
 Rudel heavily criticized the Western Allies during World War II for not having supported Germany in its war against the Soviet Union.
-Rudel's political demeanor subsequently alienated him from his former comrades, foremost Gadermann.
 Müller-Marein concluded his article with the statement: "Rudel no longer has a Geschwader (squadron)!"
 In 1977, he became a spokesman for the German People's Union, a nationalist political party founded by Gerhard Frey.